JvanKatwijk/qt-dab/README.md

 Introduction
 ------------------------------------------------------------------

-**Qt-DAB-4.35** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.
+**Qt-DAB-4.351** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.

 It provides an abundant amount of selectors and displays, most of which can be switched off, but are of interest for those who want to see aspects of the DAB signal and want to be in control.

-While it is not very complicated to generate an executable for either Qt-DAB or dabMini, for Linux-x64 appImages exist for both Qt-DAB and dabMini.
-For Windows installers  are available.

-Qt-DAB makes extensive use of a GUI.
-Personally, grown up in the time of ASR-33 terminals and "command lines", I sometimes prefer a simple command line over a GUI.
-Therefore, a **terminal-DAB-xxx** version was developed, a simpler version, just for listening to a DAB service, making use of the command line and curses library.

-For those who are nostalgic to the era and the sound of nice wooden radios with glowing tubes,
-Qt-DAB can be configured such that - using the Adalm Pluto as device - the audio of audio services is transmitted in FM stereo on a user specified frequency with the "dynamic label" sent as RDS.

 ------------------------------------------------------------------
 Features